1975 Teledyne Titan

 By picking the grey titanium option you got a strangely smooth and comfortable bike that averaged about 2 pounds lighter than those steel options.

 “Strangely smooth” because the pure titanium tubing made these bikes really flexible.
 For some riders (particularly tall or heavy ones) a Teledyne was unnerving.
-Myths about frame cracks and collapse persist even today.
+Rumors about frame cracks and collapse persist even today.
 The “I know a guy who had one” anecdote usually falls apart faster than a frame on a rutted road when the narrator is pressed for details, however.

-New directions for the bike world included composite and aluminum as well as better titanium bikes.
+New directions for the bike world included composite and aluminum tubing as well as better titanium bikes.
 Aluminum had been used here and there for decades, but a willingness to gamble on the new and unproven by Teledyne probably helped visionaries like Charlie Cunningham and Gary Klein take risks with aluminum bicycle design.
 Certainly Exxon’s Graftek carbon bike of the late ‘70’s would never have seen the light of day had Teledyne not made their effort first.

 So, what do you think of it?
 It’s grey and smooth, so not super engaging (although the indents where the shifters and cable guides were fitted are pretty neat).